firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

       * `$source_file_size`: The size of your source file in bytes.
       * `$source_file_etag`: The file [ETag](https://docs.aws.amazon.com/AmazonS3/latest/API/API_Object.html#API_Object_Contents) of the file, which is often used for version control.

-The following command first reads all the files in the specified directory modified in the last three years.
+In the following code example, `COPY FROM` first reads all the files in the specified directory that were modified in the last three years.
 Then, it applies the offset and limit clause.
 As long as all source files modified in the last three years have at least 100 rows combined, the result set will have exactly 50 rows.

 ```sql
 COPY tournament_results